tbowmo/chromecompanion/README.md

 Chromecast companion
 ===

+This is a dead project, the room concept is integrated into chrome2mqtt, and I made nodejs backend fir serving channel / xmltv data to my FrontEnd

 *NOTE This is still in early concept state*

 Companion program for chrome2mqtt.
 Arranges chromecasts into rooms, with one status per room.
 The status is updated from the chromecast that did the latest status update.